Christmas can be a joyful time of year. A chance to see family and friends, exchange gifts and have some fun.

 Information and tips for coping

-- Feelings of loneliness can feel stronger at Christmas.
+- Feelings of loneliness can feel stronger at Christmas and New Year.
 If this is something you’re struggling with, you might find our tips on coping with loneliness helpful.

 - Christmas time can also bring up a whole lot of practical and emotional issues which can be really stressful.
-We have some info on coping under pressue which may help.
+We have some info on coping under pressure which may help.

 Other people's stories

 - Remember, you’re not alone.
-We’ve had some great blogs written for us on how difficult this time of year is, and how they cope.
+We’ve had some great blogs written for us on how difficult this time of year is, and how other people cope.
 Read them here.

 Places to turn

 - The Mind Infoline can give you information on diagnosis, treatments and types of support.
-They are still open during the holidays, just at slightly different times.
+The Infoline is closed on weekends and bank holidays but will be open as normal on other days.
 Call, and if no-one’s there, you can text or email and they’ll get back to you.

 - If things have got so bad you’re feeling unsafe, the quickest way to get help is calling 999 or going to A&E. Our information on crisis services explains on what might happen if you do, and on other types of crisis support which might be available.